 We are forever indebted to Andrew McLean, designer of the Whippet.
 With dozens (hundreds?) of known uses, the iconic pole is a staple of ski mountaineering.
 The latest iteration features a totally removeable Whippet head, allowing you to adapt to the changing conditions at a moment’s notice.
 Using an easy-to-operate threaded wedge system to securely pair the reinforced pole and Whippet head into one, the removable head offers massively increased versatility at no extra cost to safety and security compared to the previous model.

 Designed as a self-arrest device, the Whippet is moderately capable of stopping a slide in progress.
-It’s better at preventing them, with the plunging pick offering purchase in hard snow.
+It’s better at preventing them, with the plunging pick offering purchase in consolidated snow.
 It can also hook on rocks and roots to give grip in mixed terrain.
 While not the lightest pole, it’s often enough security to forgo carrying a proper ice axe, reducing overall weight.
-Whippets are sold individually.

 * Please note that unlike most poles, these are sold individually.

 Update 2018/19: The aluminum Whippet is now a three-piece (it was previously two) and the axe head is removeable.

 |Basket & Tip||Powder basket, carbide tip|